Join ENERGY STAR as a Residential New Construction Partner

 - Home Energy Raters

-Professionals who provide energy-efficiency home plan analysis and on-site verification for homes to earn the ENERGY STAR.
+Professionals who analyze energy-efficient home plans and provide on-site verification for homes to earn the ENERGY STAR.

 - Architect/Home Plan Designers

 ENERGY STAR designation.
-The constructed house, if built to plan, will earn the home an ENERGY STAR qualification label.
+The constructed house, if built to plan, will earn an ENERGY STAR label.

 - Utilities and Other Sponsoring Programs